mintyPT/sigla/README.md

 # Sigla...

 Is a code generator dressed as a cli.
-It is intended to help you generate code (or any text really) the easiest why possible.
+It is intended to help you generate code (or any text really) the easiest way possible.
 The core idea for the code generator came from the book "Code Generation in Action" by Jack Herrington, but with extra stuff built into it.

-There are two thinks to understand about this cli:
+There are two things to understand about this cli:

-1. This cli is mean to allow you to generate your code, make some changes and re-generate the code.
-The improvement and updating of the templates is meant to me made iteratively.
+1. This cli is meant to allow you to generate your code, make some changes and re-generate the code.
+The improvement and updating of the templates is meant to be made iteratively.
 This goes specially well with object oriented languages where you can manually write classes that extend generated ones.
 You can always just generate the code once, but you are throwing away so much potential.
 2. Despite being coded in python, the generator is meant and capable to generate code for any language or just simple text.
-As of this day, I've used it to generate a complete django rest framework api (complete with simple views, serializers, fixtures, seeds and test) and also, a frontend built in react.
+As of this day, I've used it to generate a complete django rest framework api (complete with simple views, serializers, fixtures, seeds and tests) and also, a frontend built in react.

 To use it, you'll need to have some basic knowledge of python, xml, jinja and ideally frontmatter.